tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 The `ms` value is now likely to exceed `1000`.
 I say "likely", because your computer specs and any processes running in the background will have an influence.
 As a case in point, running this code on my laptop while transcoding a video file added around another thousand milliseconds to the readout.

-The `millis()` function operates independently of frame rate.
+The `millis()` function operates independently of frame rate (which is prone to fluctuation).
 To monitor how many frames have elapsed, use the `frameCount` system variable.

 ### Sprite Sheet Animation